rngesus-wept/puflantu/artifacts/crab.md

 *5 tiles*
 [Lion plays PIKFE which means '' and gets 28 points]
-Lion: TODO Something about AQE.
+Lion: TODO Something suggesting he also made the word AQE.
 Pidgey: TODO Some response

 *5 tiles*